Welcome from the Program Director

-The MPH degree program has been accepted as a candidate to seek accreditation from the Commission on Accreditation Healthcare Management Education (CAHME).
+The M.P.H. degree program is accredited by the Commission on Accreditation Healthcare Management Education (CAHME).
 Considered the benchmark that ensures the integrity of healthcare management education, CAHME accreditation is highly sought after by students and employers.
-Candidate status is an indication that a program in healthcare management has voluntarily committed to participate in a plan of self-evaluation and improvement and is actively progressing toward the status of accreditation.
-A final site visit, anticipated in 2017, will determine accreditation status.
+The Fleming Center's healthcare management program is one of just five M.P.H. programs in the country to receive the prestigious accreditation.

 Experts in healthcare management

 Our diverse faculty includes researchers, consultants, former executives and current administrators of major healthcare organizations in the Texas Medical Center.
 Leaders in their field, Fleming Center faculty members frequently publish in prominent journals, serve as officers in national professional associations and organizations, and speak publicly about vital healthcare management issues.

 Revere directs the Fleming Center and the Healthcare Management program, and teaches quality evaluation and improvement, research methods and proposal development and leadership.
 Before earning her doctorate in public health, she held numerous leadership positions in the healthcare industry.
 Revere has authored many works aimed at process improvement, service utilization and costs and innovative instruction for learning.